-Since all flight vehicles with Control Actuator Systems (guidance systems) are to be designed inherently passively stable at lift-off, CAS are not needed until somewhat into the flight, performing minor course corrections thereafter.
-In enforcing a boost dormancy phase, any unexpected, erratic, or faulty CAS system behaviour will take place far from the launch rail, minimizing the chances of putting EuRoC participants at risk near the launch rail.
+Since all flight vehicles with Control Actuator Systems (guidance systems) are to be designed inherently passively stable at lift-off, CAS should not be needed until somewhat into the flight, performing minor course corrections thereafter.
+In enforcing a boost dormancy phase, any unexpected, erratic, or faulty CAS behaviour will take place far from the launch rail, minimizing the chances of putting EuRoC participants at risk.